matthewcpaul/generator-rapid/README.md

 npm link
 ```

-## Installation
+## Yo Rapid

-Then, in your development directory, run Yeoman to create a new project:
+Then, back in your development directory, run Yeoman to create a new project:
 ```
 yo rapid
 ```